 Assessment is through coursework, and there are no examinations.

-In the second module, 'Enhancing learning, teaching and assessment', you develop a plan for enhancing teaching which will encourage you to continue developing as a professional after the programme has ended.
+The module, 'Enhancing Learning, Teaching and Assessment', enables you to engage in planning for a development that may be of particular relevance to your current work setting.
+In this module you develop a plan for enhancing teaching which will encourage you to continue developing as a professional after the programme has ended.